Resiliency. It’s a word that’s spoken about frequently with psychologists working with youth — and with good reason.

 Here are a few tips to encourage resiliency in kids:

+- Feelings of discomfort are okay.
 One important component of resiliency is independent problem solving.
 Yet there are times when problems are not easily solved or the solution didn’t work.
-These instances can lead to frustration and a tendency to “give up”.
+These instances can lead to frustration and a tendency to “give up.”

 Rather than solving the problem for your children, it is more helpful to support their decision and to remind them that failure happens to everyone.
 Even their parents!
 It can be incredibly helpful to acknowledge your children’s feelings and let them know that it’s okay to be upset or disappointed.
 Once these feelings are validated, discuss with your children what was learned from the experience and help develop an alternative solution.
 This strategy goes a long way in developing emotional control and self-confidence.